rmaniego/hive-scrutineer/README.md

-# hive-scrutineer
+# scrutineer
-Traditional and AI performance and quality analytics on Hive Posts
+Performance and quality analytics on Hive Posts.